-- Or do work which involves a health risk because of extreme cold, heat or vibration
+- do work which involves a health risk because of extreme cold, heat or vibration

-However, these rules don’t apply if you’re doing short-term or occasional work in a family business or private household.
+However, these rules do not apply if you’re doing short-term or occasional work in a family business or private household.

 If you’re under school leaving age, there are further restrictions.